Cancer - cervix; Cervical cancer - HPV; Cervical cancer - dysplasia

 Cervical cancer can be prevented by doing the following:

 Centers for Disease Control and Prevention website.
-Human papillomavirus (HPV).
-Clinician factsheets and guidance. www.cdc.gov/hpv/hcp/schedules-recommendations.html.
-Updated August 15, 2019.
-Accessed June 3, 2021.
+Human papillomavirus (HPV) schedule and dosing. www.cdc.gov/hpv/hcp/schedules-recommendations.html.
+Updated November 1, 2021.
+Accessed September 13, 2022.

 US Preventive Services Task Force website.
 Cervical cancer: screening. www.uspreventiveservicestaskforce.org/uspstf/recommendation/cervical-cancer-screening.
 Released August 21, 2018.
-Accessed June 3, 2021.BACK TO TOP
+Accessed April 21, 2022.BACK TO TOP

 Reviewed By: Howard Goodman, MD, Gynecologic Oncology, Florida Cancer Specialists & Research Institute, West Palm Beach, FL.
 Review provided by VeriMed Healthcare Network.
-Internal review and update on 06/03/2021 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
 Editorial update 09/13/2022.